pjflanagan/merge-reminders/README.md

     steps:
       - name: Merge Comment Reminders
-        uses: pjflanagan/merge-reminders@release-v0.0.1
+        uses: pjflanagan/merge-reminders@release-v1.0.0
-        with:
-          GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+Make sure you have enabled read and write action permissions in you Github repository settings.
-Then, in the Github repository settings, go to Actions > General > Workflow permissions and allow actions to "Read and write permissions"
+To do so, go to Actions > General > Workflow permissions and allow actions to "Read and write permissions"

 ## Usage